Omero (42)#

 In this workshop a fully integrated data analysis solutions employing OMERO and commonly applied image analysis tools (e.g., CellProfiler, Fiji) using existing python interfaces (OMERO Python language bindings, ezOmero, Cellprofiler Python API) is presented.

-Tags: Omero, Data Analysis, Bioimage Analysis
+Tags: OMERO, Data Analysis, Bioimage Analysis, Include In Dalia

 Content type: Collection